KingAr12/KingAr12.github.io/README.md

 -----------
 Go to website, visit **[KingAr12.github.io](./index.html)**.

+> **Please type the URL into your browser's search bar and enter.**

+> Clicking on the link will directly take you to the websites html file.

 Description:
 ------------
 This GitHub repository contains a website that acts as a business card for potential employment or a source of my creative outputs.